 Why is vaginal dryness so hard to discuss?

-Many of my female patients are very comfortable talking to be about their hot flushes and night sweats.
+Many of my female patients at my Newson Health Menopause & Wellbeing Centre are very comfortable talking to be about their hot flushes and night sweats.
 However, even the ones I have known for many years are often really reserved and not forthcoming when talking about their dry vaginas.

 There is no subject that embarrasses me talking about with patients.
 I find I need to be increasingly direct when asking very personal questions when determining if a woman has any difficulties having sex and whether she is experiencing any soreness or irritation in her vagina.
 This is usually because women are embarrassed and do not realise how common vaginal dryness is.